-Examples of Member Fraud, Waste and Abuse
+Examples of Member Fraud, Waste and Abuse:

-- Forging, altering or selling prescriptions

-- Letting someone else use the member's ID (identification) card

-- Obtaining controlled substances from multiple providers

-- Relocating to out-of-service plan area

-- Using someone else's ID card
+- Forging, altering, or selling prescriptions - Letting someone else use the member's ID (identification) card - Obtaining controlled substances from multiple providers - Relocating to out-of-service plan area - Using someone else's ID card

 To help prevent fraud, waste and abuse, providers can assist by educating members.
 For example, spending time with patients and reviewing their records for prescription administration will help minimize drug fraud and abuse.
 One of the most important steps to help prevent member fraud is simply reviewing our member identification card.
 It is the first line of defense against fraud.
-We may not accept responsibility for the costs incurred by providers rendering services to a patient who is not a member even if that patient presents an Amerigroup member identification card.
+We may not accept responsibility for the costs incurred by providers rendering services to a patient who is not a member even if that patient presents a Wellpoint member identification card.
 Providers should take measures to ensure the cardholder is the person named on the card.

-Additionally, encourage members to protect their Amerigroup member ID cards as they would a credit card or cash.
+Additionally, encourage members to protect their Wellpoint member ID card as they would a credit card or cash.
 Members should carry their ID card at all times and report any lost or stolen cards to us as soon as possible.
-Members can also utilize a digital ID card available in their secure member website account instead of a physical card.
+Members can also utilize a digital ID card available in their secure member website account or in the Sydney Health app instead of a physical card.
 Understanding the various opportunities for fraud and working with members to protect their health benefit ID card can help prevent fraudulent activities.
-If you or a patient suspect ID theft, call Provider Services at 800-454-3730.
+If you or a patient suspect ID theft due to the loss of their ID card, call Provider Services at 833-731-2162.

-10.13.1 Fraud Reporting Information
+10.13.1 Fraud Information